 The compass must be capable of performing more functions than just walking a straight line on an azimuth or bearing.
 Your compass should have a mirror so that it can be used as a signal mirror and to look for ticks and lice and to inspect cuts in areas that cannot be seen without the aid of a mirror.
 This makes it functional for not only signaling bus also first aid.
 If you can find a compass with a magnifying lens of at least 5 powers it will be useful as a backup fire starter as well.

 A sail needle is a fairly large needle that is used for both Tent Canvas Repair and sewing/repairing sails.
 It has a wedge at the front and a very sharp point.
 This is not a needle that can be bought from a craft store.
 The beauty of this needle is its size, strength, and multi-functionality.
 I place mine on the back of my Knife Sheath with Gorilla Tape and forget about till I need it.
 Magnetizing this needle ahead of time will allow its use as an improvised compass device.
 It can be used to repair any torn gear, punch holes as an awl, and also is great for picking at thorn, splinters or stingers.
 In an extreme case it could be used to suture as well.

 10. Candling Device

 This should be a Headlamp not a flashlight as you will want to ensure that both hands are free if needing to use a light to complete any task.
 This tool can be used for things other than providing light.
 Having multiple brightness settings as well as a flash will make it a signaling device, it can also be utilized at night for attracting fish or freezing frogs in their tracks.
-The Vapor headlamp from UCO is a great option.
+The Beta headlamp from UCO is a great option.